Back to Investment Fundamentals

 Summary

 The performance of the stock market is tightly linked to the performance of the global economy.
 Historically, the stock market has delivered a return well above cash if most economic indicators improved in the prior twelve months.
-On average, the global equity return was meaningfully below cash when the percentage of economic data improving (PI) was below 45% and falling.
+On average, the global equity return was meaningfully below cash when the Percentage Improving (PI) was below 45% and falling.

-The economic dataset is the most important component of the framework used by Atlas Capital Advisors to identify equity downside risk.
-Monthly updates of this information are provided by Atlas on our website at https://atlasca.com/core-concepts/markets-and-the-economy/.
+The economic dataset is a key component of the framework used by Atlas Capital Advisors to identify equity downside risk.
+Monthly updates of this information are provided at https://atlasca.com/core-concepts/markets-and-the-economy/.

 Disclaimer